 The grammar explanations in the course are thorough and you may not be able to take in everything.
-Don't worry; try and learn the basics and keep practising.
-Should you decide to go on to A level, you will be able to hone your skills and build on what you have learnt at AS.
+Don't worry; try and learn the basics and keep practicing, you will be able to hone your skills and build on what you have learnt at AS.